Who’s at Risk?

 Some are unavoidable, such as age and genetics, but other health and lifestyle elements may also lead to vascular conditions, such as varicose veins or chronic venous insufficiency.
 Venous reflux disease, also known as chronic venous insufficiency, affects more than 30 million Americans.

-These symptoms can occur at any age, but age is a risk factor and these symptoms are most common in people over 40.
-While people often attribute some of these symptoms to “getting old,” they are not inevitable!
-Certain conditions may develop as a person ages, but modern medical science has produced new treatments that can improve quality of life as one ages.
+These symptoms can occur at any age, but age is a risk factor.
+In fact, these symptoms are most common in people over 40.
+While people often attribute their symptoms to “getting old,” they are not inevitable!
+Certain conditions may develop as you age, but modern medical science has produced new treatments that can improve your quality of life over time.

 The older you are, the more likely it is that you will be affected.
-It is estimated that one in three Americans over the age of 45 has some form of vascular disease.
+An one in three Americans over the age of 45 have some form of vascular disease.
 As we age, our bodies experience a certain amount of wear and tear.
 This includes increased stress on the valves in your veins that regulate the flow of blood.
 When these valves don’t work as well as they should, blood can flow backwards into your leg veins and collect there instead of returning to your heart.

 If your parents have a history of varicose veins or other vascular issues, there is a good chance that you will as well.